hgmnz/flyinghopmachine/source/_posts/2015-06-14-what-in-the-world-is-that-off-flavor.markdown

 ## Lessons and Conclusions

 * Do not mess with Chlorine.
-I still trust campden tablets, but carbon filtration, reverse osmosis, distillation, and boiling treatments are also effective.
+I still trust campden tablets, but carbon filtration, reverse osmosis and distillation are also effective.
 * Beware of your yeast starter water!
 It can ruin a batch or three.
 * Good cleaning and sanitation practices are crucial.
 I always thought I did a good job at this, but in the face of this issue I wasn't *sure* - there was